Andrew Dowell: 2021

 Dowell made the New Orleans Saints' 53-man roster following the 2021 training camp.
 On September 26, 2021, in week 3, he blocked a punt against the New England Patriots' punter Jake Bailey in the second-quarter.
 On December 19, 2021, in a week 15 matchup against the Tampa Bay Buccaneers Dowell became the first NFL player in 2021 to record 5 special teams stops (four solo) in a single game.
 He played in 16 games and finished the 2021 regular season tied for fourth in the league with 15 special teams tackles.

 2022

 Dowell appeared in all 17 regular season games for the Saints in 2022, racking up two forced fumbles and 7 combined tackles.
 He did not receive a qualifying offer following the season and became a free agent on March 15, 2023.
 On April 3, 2023, he re-signed with the Saints.

 2023

 On August 2, 2023, after sustaining a torn ACL during practice, Dowell was placed on the injured reserve.

 2024

 On August 23, 2024, Dowell re-signed with the Saints, but was released four days later.

 Memphis Showboats

 On April 14, 2025, Dowell signed with the Memphis Showboats of the United Football League (UFL).

+Dallas Renegades

+On January 13, 2026, Dowell was selected by the Dallas Renegades in the 2026 UFL Draft.

+Post-playing career

+On June 2, 2026, Dowell was hired to serve as a scouting assistant for the Washington Commanders.